ApplianceFaults

 Do not use it normally while E29 is showing.
 After safe external checks, one short test is reasonable only if there is no leak, smell, or overfilling; stop if the code returns.

-Is Bosch E29 the same as E30?+
+Is Bosch E29 the same as Bosch E30 error?+

-No. E29 usually points to poor filling or no fill, while Bosch E30 is more often linked to overflow, leak protection, or an abnormal water-level warning.
+No. Bosch E29 usually points to poor filling or no fill, while Bosch E30 is more often linked to overflow, leak protection, or an abnormal water-level warning.

 Why does Bosch E29 keep coming back?+